epg323/epg323/README.md

 <img src="https://github.com/epg323/epg323/blob/main/banner.gif" alt="👋 Hi there!
 I'm Esaul Parra Garcia" title="👋 Hi there!
 I'm Esaul Parra Garcia"/>

 My name is Esaul Parra Garcia.
-I am a developer with Bachelor of Science in Statistics from University of California Los Angeles.
-I am a developer skilled in Full Stack Development, Machine learning, MERN, Javascript and its frameworks.
+I am a developer with a Bachelor of Science in Statistics from the University of California Los Angeles.
+I am a developer skilled in Full Stack Development, Machine learning, MERN, Javascript, and its frameworks.
 My portfolio demonstrates my love and passion for startups.
-Organizations that have a strong mission is something I love being a part of. ⚡ Ethereum , EOS, AdTech, and Defense are fields and technologies that are the most interesting to me(List is subject to grow).
+Organizations that have a strong mission is something I love being a part of. ⚡ Ethereum, EOS, AdTech, and Defense are fields and technologies that are the most interesting to me(List is subject to grow).

 Technologies I use: ReactJs, NextJS, NodeJS, EOS.JS, Python, OpenCV(deprecated)